allebb/conductor/README.md

 /etc/conductor/streams/
 ```

 Conductor copies commented ``.conf.example`` files into that directory during installation.
 Rename an example to ``.conf`` to enable it, or add your own as required.
 Each enabled stream file should include its own top-level ``stream { ... }`` block.
-Whilst this is optional and the conductor CLI doesn't provide any management of these (you have to manage them manually), this has been added for those that use Conductor more as a reverse-proxy/load-balancer and can be extremely useful especially when you are using split DNS and proxying internal and external traffic and need a common gateway address.
+Stream configurations can be dumped, loaded, enabled, and disabled through the CLI by adding ``--stream`` to the corresponding command.
 The directory configuration (auto-loading of ``.conf`` files) works in the same way that the other Conductor http/virtual hosts files work and therefore adds commonality and eases administration.

 Proxy templates also include a commented cache example.
 The shared ``conductor_proxy`` cache zone is defined in ``/etc/conductor/configs/common/conductor_nginx.conf`` and stores cached responses under ``/var/conductor/cache/nginx-proxy``.
 Uncomment the proxy cache lines in a proxy vhost when you want that site to use it.